Happy Seems-Like-July 4!

 Tonight we’re going to a party at some friends’ house.
 We live on the edge of the hill country, but our friends live farther into the hills and have a great view of a neighboring club’s fireworks.
 Dinner will be hamburgers and whatever people happen to bring.
 I usually take dessert and tonight will be no different.
-The hostess said her favorite combo was “chocolate and white chocolate” so I’m taking this cheesecake.
+The hostess said her favorite combo was “chocolate and white chocolate” so I’m taking Marbled White Chocolate Cheesecake.
 It looks pretty good, but I won’t be able to review it until late tonight.

 Between now and then, I plan to make some cookies.

 1 teaspoon vanilla extract

 6 oz white chocolate (Baker’s), melted